steven-meehan/crafter-gallery-site/README.md

 [Back to Top](#table-of-contents)

 #### Navigation

+This section details the Data File structure used to build out the site's navigation.

 The `Header` component uses the [`data-file-locations.json`](#data-file-locations) to retrieve the `navigation.json` file.
 Once pulled, the application parses the file and dynamically builds out the links required for the navbar.
 See below for an example of the config file.